-If you enjoys secrets and mysteries on top of more secrets, then you will love this book.
+If you enjoy secrets and mysteries on top of more secrets, then you will love The Cousins.
 Also, the scenery is probably like taking a little vacation.
 A mystery plus a beautiful setting.
 I call that a win.

 If you are a scam artist or an impostor, then this book might hit too close to home for you.
 It is still worth reading.